It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 The buttons can be hard to press fully.

 Can tell when you are stopping to take a break so that you get the most accurate stats about your ride.
 The battery can last up to 3 years.
 Checks speed, ride time, distance, and more.
 Weatherproof.

 Installation can be a little difficult with the instructions provided.

 The high resolution, responsive touchscreen displays ride information and metrics, like VO2 max, recommended recovery time, and more.
-It can also display smartphone notifications when connected wirelessly, as well as weather info.
-20 hours of battery life.
-Integrated mapping and tracking.
+Can display smartphone notifications.

 Some glitches to the newer software that need to be worked out.